-My family moved and I changed my secondary school and things got tougher, new faces, new opinions, and new tough emotions.
+My family moved and I changed my secondary school and things got tougher, with new faces, new opinions, and new tough emotions.
 I went to secondary school pretty early so I was naive.
 I got bullied.
 I went through mental hell and I’ll leave that part for another post.

 One hot afternoon, I was having an argument with a girl and she said my face was worse than someone’s disease, I promise you, I don’t think I’ve heard anything so cruel or felt so sad in my life.
-(I was 14 then) I left her corner for mine, sat on my bed, hugged my blanket and cried quietly.
+(I was 14 then) I left her corner for mine, sat on my bed, hugged my blanket, and cried quietly.
 At this point, I was tired of looking at my face in the mirror.
 I was angry at my face.
 I wanted to have smooth skin.
 That was it.

 Bad educational performance

 Shyness set in – I didn’t go to class the next day and the day after that and the day after that till I didn’t go for two weeks.
 I didn’t want anyone seeing the disease that was on my face, that must have been what they thought of me, that’s why they look at me with that disgusting look on their faces.
 My academic performance dropped in no time, I was one of the brightest in my last school and at that point, I could care less about learning.